 A few years ago, I heard Menorca had opened a coastal path circumnavigating the entire island.
-I was immediately intrigued!
+I had to go!
 In September, I decided to go with my partner to explore the route – Cami de Cavalls (The Way of Horses).

 Menorca was invaded in 1708 by the British.
 In 1756, the French captured the island.
 The treaty of Paris in 1763 granted the British the right to rule the island again.
 In 1781, during the American Revolutionary War, the British were defeated by a combination of French and Spanish forces for the second time.
-In 1782, the Spanish regained control of the island.
-In 1798, during the French Revolutionary wars, it was again invaded by the British but was finally repossessed by the Spanish shortly after with the signing of the Treaty of Amiens in 1802.
+One year later, the Spanish regained control of the island.
+In 1798, during the French Revolutionary wars, the British invaded it again.
+The Spanish finally repossessed it shortly after with the signing of the Treaty of Amiens in 1802.

 Originally designed for defense purposes, the Cami de Cavalls first took shape around 1330, during the reign of King James II.
 The route linked watchtowers and fortresses, acting as a communication network throughout the island.
 After initial objections from local landowners, the decision to restore this almost forgotten and long-neglected pathway to its former glory was brought by popular demand from the general population in 1996.
 It was completed as a public walk way in 2010.
 Its official European network title is G223.